LittleSeneca/local-nvd/README.md

 ## Security Note

-The default configuration allows the `nvd-user` to log in without a password for simplicity and demonstration purposes.
+The default configuration allows the `nvd-user` to log in without a password for simplicity of this project.
+The postgresql server is also configured to allow connections from anywhere.
 In production environments, consider implementing stronger authentication methods and restricting network access to the database.

 ## Conclusion